jaruserickson/cyclepaper/README.md

 ![cyclepaper](public/screenshot0.7.1.png?raw=true "Title")

-cyclepaper is a multiplatform reddit wallpaper cyclist built with NodeJS on top of electron. experience variety.
+cyclepaper is a multiplatform reddit wallpaper cyclist built with NodeJS on top of electron & express.
 ***

 If you're interested in following the development of *cyclepaper*, check out the [Kanban board.](https://github.com/jaruserickson/cyclepaper/projects/1)